 |Oil Brent blend spot

 |US gas (Henry Hub)

 |Source: The Market, Fertilizer Week, World Bank and Platts.

 Regional market developments

-Similarly, US nitrogen deliveries were down by an estimated 13 percent on 2008, but imports dropped by 24 percent.
-This data includes nitrogen for industrial applications.
+In a similarly but even more pronounced pattern, US nitrogen deliveries were up by an estimated 19 percent on the previous year, with imports increasing by 31 percent.
+This statistic includes nitrogen for industrial applications.